pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 -  Note: although Knowledge category is in the literature we have not seen much use of it to date.

-A Json Example for creating an Outcome
+A JSON Example for creating an Outcome
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Issue a POST with that data to